Joel Gordon

 In his three years at USF, Gordon helped lead the Bulls offense to more than 450 yards per game and 35.5 points per game in a 38-game stretch, highlighted by the 2025 team that finished the regular season ranked second in the country in total offense (501.7) and fourth in scoring offense (43.0).

-Under Gordon’s tutelage, USF quarterback Byrum Brown amassed more than 7,000 career rushing yards and 2,000 career passing yards from 2023-25.
+Under Gordon’s tutelage, USF quarterback Byrum Brown amassed more than 7,000 career passing yards and 2,000 career rushing yards from 2023-25.
 Brown became just the 12th quarterback in FBS history to throw for 3,000 yards and rush for 1,000 yards in 2025, joining the likes of Vince Young, Johnny Manziel and Lamar Jackson, among others.
 The signal caller also became USF’s first 3,000-yard passer in program history as a redshirt freshman in 2023.

 Gordon began his collegiate coaching career as a graduate assistant and quarterbacks coach at North Carolina Wesleyan (2003-04).